mattsilber/collection-utils/readme.md

 #### StickyHeaderModule

-When scrolling long list, it's really nice to have sticky headers show you where you are.
-This will help you do that in the case where the entire View should be treated as a header.
+When scrolling long lists, it's really nice to have sticky headers show you where you are.

 All you need to do is add a boolean tag to the View you create in your Adapter's overridden `getView(int, View, ViewGroup)` method, e.g.